Basim592003/Cinema-App/README.md

 # Cinema-App
-A cinema booking app for my university project
+A small and simple cinema booking app for my university project